harleeliz/harleeliz/README.md

 - 🎨 I also enjoy: **creative design with Adobe Illustrator and Photoshop**
 - 📫 How to reach me: **[https://www.linkedin.com/in/harlee-ramos](https://www.linkedin.com/in/harlee-ramos)**
 - ⚡ Fun fact: *I can control a robot using only my phone and Python code!*
+- 🧪 I also use: **R and RStudio for statistical modeling and visualization**

 ---